insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## The Psychology of High-Stakes Learning Environments
+## The Psychology of High-Stakes Learning at TCS Bhubaneswar

 TCS ILP is not just a technical training program - it is one of the most concentrated high-stakes learning environments most freshers will encounter in their professional lives.
 Understanding the psychology of how people perform in these environments, and how to work with rather than against these psychological forces, is a dimension of assessment preparation that receives almost no formal attention but carries real practical weight.